MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/rotate-always-encrypted-keys-using-ssms.md

 - **Key Store Provider (CNG)** - you might be prompted for the required permission and credentials when using a key store or a key, depending on the store and the KSP configuration.
 - **Cryptographic Service Provider (CAPI)** - you might be prompted for the required permission and credentials when using a key store or a key, depending on the store and the CSP configuration.

-For more information, see [Create and Store Column Master Keys (Always Encrypted)](../../../relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted.md).
+For more information, see [Create and store column master keys for Always Encrypted](../../../relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted.md).

 <a name="rotatecek"></a>
 ## Rotate Column Encryption Keys